 Your crooked toes may not only look strange, they may be painful, too.
-So whether you have Hammertoe, Claw Toe, Mallet Toe or Curly Toe–they are all conditions that can cause pain and problems in your toes and feet.
+So whether you have hammertoe, claw toe, mallet toe or curly toe–they are all conditions that can cause pain and problems in your toes and feet.
 Hammertoe is one of the most common toe conditions of the group.
-So, if you find yourself saying my toes are crooked – hammertoes may be the problem.
+So, what is a hammertoe?
+Read on to learn about the cause, symptoms and treatment of hammertoes.

 Hammertoe occurs when your toe bends down in the middle and curls up at the end, making your toe look like a hammer.
 Hammertoe can affect any toe on your foot, but most often it affects the second or third toe.

 Hammertoes can be caused, in part, by an imbalance of the ligaments and muscles in your toes.
 Your muscles work in pairs to straighten and bend the toes.
 When there is an imbalance, your muscles tighten and over time your toe can no longer be straightened.

 Wearing shoes that don’t fit properly can also lead to hammertoes.
 Shoes that force your toe into a bent position for long periods of time can cause your muscles to shorten.
 High heeled shoes or shoes that crowd your toes and force them into the narrowest part of your shoe are good examples.
 Your toes are forced to “grip” the bottom of the shoe to keep from being pushed into a tight area.

 Normally when you walk, your toes extend or straighten.
 If your toes are crushed into a space that is too narrow or short, they may not have the room to extend and will tend to bend rather than straighten.
 Over time this makes it difficult for the toes to straighten, even when barefoot.